 For more tips on how to choose the best furniture for small living rooms have a read through our guide.
 Find the best sofas for small living rooms and the best sofa beds for small spaces, too.

-Top tip: If you simply can’t go without a large sofa, corner sofas are idea for smaller living rooms as they maximise seating in minimal space.
-Even better, find one like the Tidworth Chaise sofa from Willow & Hall that has added storage.
+If you simply can’t go without a large sofa, corner sofas are ideal for smaller living rooms as they maximise seating in minimal space.
+Even better, find one that has added storage so you can store throws, blanket, spare bedding.
+If you do choose one larger piece of furniture, keep the rest as minimal and as slimline as possible.

 Instead of dotting lots of different types of storage around a room, bite the bullet and invest in one wall of built in storage that fits perfectly in your space.
 You can then customise your shelving to suit your needs.